Welcome back to the Rush Limbaugh Program here at the EIB Network.

 This is a woman writer.

-It was even more surprising to note that it was coming from Clinton, someone who has been so publicly ambivalent about style image and the burdens of both.
+It was even more surprising to note that it was coming from Clinton, someone who has been so publicly ambivalent about style, image, and the burdens of both.

-Over the last couple of days, there's been this rising uh, you know, weapon being used against Hillary Clinton by uh left of her uh about uh her being uh too much like a man, not sensitive enough, not uh running like a woman, uh is she really the woman candidate?
+Over the last couple of days, there's been this rising weapon being used against Hillary Clinton by left of her about her being too much like a man, not sensitive enough, not running like a woman.

 I am a woman.